techsavvyash/oidc-lite/zolo.md

     .registration -> intial and final access tokens, .userinfo
-    .resourceIndicators -> to set the scopes clientBaseCors -> to check whether a given cors request should be allowed based on request's client (domain pinning) extraParams -> `ctx.oidc.params` m available honge ye, will be passed to interaction session details extraTokenClaims -> minio ki problem solve kr dega adapter -> find -> clients
+    .resourceIndicators -> to set the scopes clientBaseCors -> to check whether a given cors request should be allowed based on request's client (domain pinning) : this function is not getting called extraParams -> `ctx.oidc.params` m available honge ye, will be passed to interaction session details extraTokenClaims -> minio ki problem solve kr dega adapter -> find -> clients